A Story of Language Barriers

 Uber: Available!
 We recommend using the free airport WiFi to call one, then confirm pickup instructions.

 - Taxi: Safe, reliable, and around $40 USD to El Poblado.
-Expect to get charged more if you don’t speak Spanish and don’t have pesos.
-Act with confidence.

 - Private shuttle: Great for groups.
 Reach out to Manuela or James for contacts.